Skip to content

 Masterclass M2

-Returning for a 9th year, this design-off will present a new and engaging set of challenges.
+This design-off will present a new and engaging set of challenges.
 In the spirit of hack-a-thons, this competition was born out of a desire to provide a venue for security architects to apply their skills in a safe environment.
 This is a unique competition format that uses real clients, scenarios and deliverables to see which team will reign supreme!
+Whether you are a seasoned enterprise architect or security architect, or just looking to try something different to build and enhance your skills, this session will provide a unique opportunity to prove and hone your architecture chops.

 Speaker(s)